Cleaning tips for a busy life-style

 - I find that if I vacuum out my refrigerator once a month (not the inside, the underside), it keeps the food fresher longer and uses less electricity; I have cats and the hair gets in along with the dust.
 Once a year I clean the back of the fridge for the same reason.
 I do the same for heating vents, heaters, air conditioners, and fans.
 Also, check those fan blades on your ceiling fans, built up dust and dirt makes the motor have to work harder and the fan less useful.
 The weight of the dust also causes the blades to become unbalanced.
 A quick wipe of the dust mop once a week or so eliminates the heavy work later on.
 I know it sounds like a lot of work, but it only takes a quick second each time you do it and eliminates the heavy cleaning later on.
 Besides, you only need to do it when you notice that it needs to be done.

 - I put aluminum foil on my stove drip plates (under the burners).
 This can be done whether the stove is electric or gas, just make sure the foil doesn't touch the connectors and the open space at the bottom remains open.
 This eliminates having to scrub them.
 I just take off the dirty foil and put on new foil.
-I have also noticed that stores now have thin aluminum plates that fit over the regular ones if you prefer that over the foil.
+I have also noticed that stores now have thin aluminum plates that fit over the regular ones if you prefer that instead the foil.

 - Troubled by cob webs in the corners, nooks, and crannies?
 When you do your regular vacuuming, remove the floor nozzle from your vacuum and attach one of the wands.
 Run the wand around the edge of the ceiling in each room.
 This takes only minutes, but will eliminate dust, cobwebs and any stray pests who have decided to come visit